RandomOrca25/relinker4geo/README.md

 # relinker4geo
-Welcome to the Geogebra Relinker! | FYI, leaking d11 to your friends will eventually lead to it being patched!
+Welcome to the Geogebra Relinker! | FYI, leaking d11 to your friends will eventually lead to it being patched! | PS: If you are a district IT member, the only thing I would like to say is, I have more bypasses than you think ;)
 [this is a bypass for the removal of quick links from github]

 you can vist the repository website or directly click the links. | Happy bypassing! https://randomorca25.github.io/relinker4geo/